Pansies, wild

 This section has been translated automatically.

-The wild pansy is a member of the violet family (synonym: Violaceae) and is native to Central Europe, both in the lowlands and in the mountains.
+The wild pansy comes from the violet family (synonym: Violaceae) and is native to Central Europe, both in the lowlands and in the mountains.

-The annual plant grows to a height of about 20 cm and has heart-shaped, slightly notched leaves with long stems.
+The annual plant grows to a height of around 20 cm and has heart-shaped, slightly notched leaves with long stems.

-The flowers, which are symmetrical towards the centre, are mostly yellowish or violet in colour.
-They are characterised by 2 large upper flowers and 3 lower flowers, of which the middle petal is usually the largest.
+The flowers, which are symmetrical towards the middle, are usually yellowish or purple in color.
+They are characterized by 2 large upper flowers and 3 lower flowers, of which the middle petal is usually the largest.
 Flowering time is May to October.
+Capsule fruits with small pear-shaped seeds.

-Phytotherapeutically used are the leaves, stems and flowers Violae herba cum flore
+The leaves, stems and flowers are used phytotherapeutically Violae herba cum flore

 Note(s)